People across the planet cleaned up beaches in celebration of World Oceans Day in early June, but there are no beaches in the Midlands.

 Thembilihle kids, who put a lot of effort into their costumes, had a great time despite feeling a little overwhelmed by the vibrant occasion.
 Siyabonga Nyawuza’s outfit with cardboard hat got a special mention and Zaziwe Sibaya’s ensemble was declared ‘Wow’!

-Hannah Zunckel of Laddsworth delighted everyone with her pirate costume complete with cutlass made from an HTH bottle and cardboard..
+Hannah Zunckel of Laddsworth delighted everyone with her pirate costume complete with cutlass made from an HTH bottle and cardboard.

 To keep energy levels up there was fresh popcorn to snack on (in folded newspaper cups) and in-season oranges, while everyone mingled and admired the displays.
 Singakwenza showcased their trash toys and clever ideas for early childhood development tools using waste. iPhepha Beads displayed beautiful paper bead jewelry made from discarded calendars.
-A Gogo from Bruntville, inspired by her grandson’s trashion creations last year started her own business crocheting bags from waste plastic and brought along her wares to show off.
+A Grandmother from Bruntville, inspired by her grandson’s trashion creations last year, started her own business crocheting bags from waste plastic and brought along her wares to show off.

 Children from Khazimula in Lidgetton entertained the crowd with energetic traditional dancing which encouraged everyone in the audience to get on their feet for a final twirl to Brenda Fassie’s hit song Vulindlela.

 Nikki Brighton of Dargle Conservancy pointed out that every minute one big rubbish truck of plastic waste is dumped into our oceans – so there is a lot of plastic floating about, entangling wildlife, being eaten by mistake by fish and birds and breaking down to form an invisible toxic plastic soup.
 Scientists estimate that in 30 years’ time, there will be more plastic than fish in the ocean.
-“We are celebrating creativity today, by not only using new materials, but by scavenging waste – keeping it out of our rivers and giving it a new life.
+“We are celebrating creativity today, by not using new materials, but by scavenging waste – keeping it out of our rivers and giving it a new life.
 Thank you everyone for caring about the planet we share with so many other creatures,” she said.

 Thandolwethu Khanyile couldn’t wait to get home to tell her mom she was a Trashion Star.
 “When I am older, I will open a fashion shop with my own brand of clothing made of trash and encourage everyone to take care of the environment,” she said.
 Vice-principal of Shea O’Connor School and proud teacher of these eco-conscious kids, Antonia Mkhabela, added “I wish all schools would do trashion because this is where environmental education becomes real.
 It develops creativity, critical thinking and new skills.”